defenseunicorns/uds-core/docs/deployment/dns.md

 ### Bundle Configuration
 {{% alert-note %}}
 UDS Core does not include any cloud provider specific configuration by default.
 Additional overrides are required to deploy UDS Core on a given provider.
-This section will refer to AWS, but values can be subsituted as needed for other providers.
+This section will refer to AWS, but values can be substituted as needed for other providers.
 {{% /alert-note %}}

 The Admin and Tenant Gateways will be each be bound to an external LoadBalancer that is exposed on TCP ports 80 and 443 by default.
 The Admin Gateway should be configured to use an internal facing LoadBalancer and the Tenant Gateway should be configured to use an external facing LoadBalancer.
 Below is an example of overrides that would accomplish this: